 For each industry, demand is determined by the amount of output, consumption, investment, and capital demand on that industry.
 Consumption depends on real disposable income per capita, relative prices, differential income elasticities, and population.
 Input productivity depends on access to inputs because a larger choice set of inputs means it is more likely that the input with the specific characteristics required for the job will be found.
-In the capital stock adjustment process, investment occurs to fill the difference between optimal and actual capital stock for residential, nonresidential, and equipment investment.
+In the capital stock adjustment process, investment occurs to fill the difference between optimal and actual capital stock for residential and nonresidential structures.
+Equipment and intellectual property products investment is driven by new as well as replacement demand.
 Government spending changes are determined by changes in the population.